In This Article

 I never really included the practice into my beauty routine, but now seemed like the right time.

-According to Lanini and Wood, the benefits of lymphatic drainage are extensive, mainly in the transport and removal of stagnant fluids, but it also:
+According to Lanini, the benefits of lymphatic drainage are extensive, mainly in the transport and removal of stagnant fluids, but it also:

 - Stimulates blood circulation and tissue regeneration